lupyuen/pinephone-nuttx-usb/README.md

 -   USB-EHCI0: 106
 -   USB-OHCI0: 107

-We will only handle USB-EHCI0 (IRQ 106)
+We will only handle USB-EHCI0 (IRQ 106), since it's connected to the LTE Modem.

+This is how we attach the USB Interrupt Handler [a64_ehci_interrupt](https://github.com/lupyuen/pinephone-nuttx-usb/blob/main/a64_ehci.c#L3415-L3472) to IRQ 106...

 https://github.com/lupyuen/pinephone-nuttx-usb/blob/409a6ed3467536d6234a9b9ab49a40a89b340671/a64_ehci.c#L5343-L5351

-TODO: USB Interrupt Handler is not called.
-Why?

-Maybe we need to power on the LTE Modem?
+But the USB Interrupt Handler is not triggered.
+Let's power on the LTE Modem...

 # Power On LTE Modem